Post Office Statement on Postmasters' appeals of historical convictions

 Notes to editors

-Post Office no longer undertakes any private prosecutions.
-Cases related to Horizon effectively ceased in 2013, although two cases featuring Horizon evidence were prosecuted in 2015.
+- Post Office no longer undertakes private prosecutions.
+Cases related to Horizon computer evidence effectively ceased in 2013, although two cases prosecuted in 2015 relied on Horizon data.

 - Post Office has been co-operating with the Criminal Cases Review Commission (CCRC) since applications were first made to the CCRC in 2015.

 - Appeals arising from convictions in Magistrates’ Courts must be appealed to the Crown Court.
 To date such appeals have been heard by Southwark Crown Court.
 Convictions in Crown Courts are heard by the Court of Appeal (Criminal Division).